William Williams (printer and publisher): Printer and publisher

 On July 10, 1793, the first newspaper to appear west of Albany, New York, was a weekly publication called the Whitestown Gazette, which was founded in New Hartford.
 It was first established by Jedediah Sanger, Elijah Risley and Samuel Wells, and printed by Richard Vanderberg.
 It was later discontinued, but was re-established in May 1796, now with Samuel Wells as the proprietor, and William McLean doing the printing.
 After four years McLean moved the newspaper to Utica, changing its name to the Whitestown Gazette and Cato's Patrol.
 It became the first newspaper to appear in Utica.
 Mr. McLean, a native of Hartford, Connecticut, sold the Gazette to two of his apprentices, Williams and Seward, and returned to New Hartford.
 Williams and Seward, changed the name of Whitestown Gazette to The Utica Patriot, which later became The Patriot and Patrol up until 1824.
 Fours later it was renamed The Utica Sentinel with Williams being the sole owner.

-On August 11, 1814, Williams and Seward established a weekly newspaper called The Utica Club, which was commonly called The Club.
-Edited by Henry Goodfellow, Esq. & Company, it ran in 1814-1815.
+On August 11, 1814, Williams and Seward established a weekly newspaper, called The Utica Club, which was commonly called The Club.
+Edited by Henry Goodfellow, Esq. & Company, it ran from 1814 to 1815.
 Through their newspaper they advertised for "The Philadelphia Edition of the Edinburgh Encyclopedia" ..."just received by A. Seward at his book-store, and subscriptions are to be paid and called for by subscribers."
 By 1818 Williams and Seward still continued to employ their newspaper in the advertising of the various works they had published.
 Their business continued until 1824, when their partnership dissolved with the withdrawal of Seward, but the business in all its aspects continued for several years longer under Williams.
 Williams also published his Williams's Calendar, and Andrew Beer's Utica Almanac.